-Solution: Our goal is to evaluate a variety of stain normalization methods and their effectiveness in reducing domain shift for downstream analysis tasks.
-We have run both traditional and deep learning-based methods on three different H&E datasets that include whole slide images from different scanners.
-We are assessing each with respect to accuracy on a downstream task, ease of training, computation requirements, and failure modes.
-Our conclusions will enable us to provide better recommendations on how to tackle domain shifts.
+Solution: The goal of this project was to evaluate a variety of stain normalization methods and their effectiveness in reducing domain shift for downstream analysis tasks.
+We ran both traditional and deep learning-based methods on three different H&E datasets that include whole slide images from different scanners.
+We assessed each with respect to accuracy on a downstream task, ease of training, computation requirements, and failure modes.

 Cancer Detection in Autofluorescence Imagery During Surgery

-Solution: We are assisting CytoVeris in training machine learning models to distinguish cancer from healthy breast tissue in multispectral autofluorescence images.
-Pathologist annotations are obtained from the corresponding H&E image and are spatially referenced to direct and autofluorescence images of the tissue.
-Some of the technical challenges include the diversity and mixed heterogeneity of tissue samples, and the precision of the image to H&E registration, both of which can result in some degree of label uncertainty.
-We are comparing a variety of different methods for feature extraction and classification.
-Our model results also provide feedback for data cleaning and model improvement efforts.
-As lighting and optical techniques are improved in new iterations of the imaging device, our models continually become more robust.
+Solution: I assisted CytoVeris in training machine learning models to distinguish cancer from healthy breast tissue in multispectral autofluorescence images.
+Pathologist annotations were obtained from the corresponding H&E image and were spatially referenced with autofluorescence images of the tissue.
+Some of the technical challenges included the diversity and mixed heterogeneity of tissue samples, and the precision of the image to H&E registration, both of which can result in some degree of label uncertainty.
+We compared a variety of different methods for feature extraction and classification.
+The model results also provided feedback for data cleaning and model improvement efforts.
+As lighting and optical techniques are improved in new iterations of the imaging device, the models continually became more robust.

 Power Plant Emissions from Remote Sensing Imagery

 Background: This project with WattTime aims to estimate carbon emissions from all large power plants worldwide using satellite imagery.
 The images come from a variety of satellites, sensors, and wavelengths that observe power plants at different times and capture different properties.